GoogleCloudPlatform/dataproc-templates/notebooks/oracle2bq/README.md

 * `REGION` : GCP region
 * `GCS_STAGING_LOCATION` : GCS staging location to be used for this notebook to store artifacts
 * `SUBNET` : VPC subnet
 * `JARS` : list of jars.
-For this notebook oracle driver and bigquery connector with the dataproc template jars
+For this notebook Oracle driver and BigQuery connector with the dataproc template jars
 * `MAX_PARALLELISM` : Parameter for number of jobs to run in parallel default value is 2

 #### Oracle Parameters